Russ Harvey Consulting - Computer and Internet Services

 Microsoft Solitaire

-Even the “free” Microsoft Solitaire Collection entices you with the following if don't sign in (play as a guest):
+The Microsoft Solitaire Collection contains ads which can be disabled by purchasing a monthly or annual subscription from Microsoft, enticing you with the following if don't sign in (i.e., if you play as a guest):

 By signing in with a Microsoft Account, you earn Xbox Live Achievements, view Leaderboards, and save your game data in the cloud.